Raleigh DWI Test Refusal Attorney

 DWI Test Refusal Lawyer in Raleigh

 Like every other state in this country, North Carolina has implied consent laws that create a civil contract between the state and any licensed driver.
 This contract makes every driver agree that in exchange for receiving the privilege to drive in the state, he or she agrees that they will consent to a breathalyzer upon a DWI arrest.
 While refusing to do so has no criminal consequences, the DMV has a civil remedy to revoke the person’s driver’s license for one year.

-For example, if an officer with the Raleigh Police Department pulls over a driver and suspects he or she has been drinking, the officer can charge the person with a DWI and ask to obtain a chemical analysis of their break.
+For example, if an officer with the Raleigh Police Department pulls over a driver and suspects he or she has been drinking, the officer can charge the person with a DWI and ask to obtain a chemical analysis of their breath.

 North Carolina drivers do, however, have the right to refuse the test, but there could be consequences.
-In some cases, a driver would lose his or her driver's license for one year after refusing a chemical test.
+In some cases, a driver would lose his or her driver’s license for one year after refusing a chemical test.
 Sometimes the restrictions could be more severe.
 You have a right to a refusal hearing.
 At this hearing, you can challenge the DWI arrest itself and the actual willfulness of the refusal.
-An experience DWI attorney can often times have this refusal overturned.
+An experienced DWI attorney can often times have this refusal overturned.

 North Carolina has certain driving laws that deem some crimes as “implied consent” offenses.
 If you are arrested for any of those offenses you could be subjected to a chemical analysis, according to North Carolina General Statutes § 20-16.2.

 - Driving while impaired, whether under the influence of drugs or alcohol

 - Driving in violation of an ignition interlock restriction

 - Driving after consuming alcohol when under age 21